 3) Change of clothes: After biking the hills of Tuscany, the vineyards of Chianti, the romantic city of Seville in Spain or the valleys of Provence you just might work up a sweat.
-If your itinerary includes a stop at a small town afterwards, everyone will probably be happy you have a change of clothes!
+If your itinerary includes a stop at a small town, everyone will probably be happy you have a change of clothes!

 1) ID – Don’t leave home without a photo identity card or its equivalent and when possible, you should carry any health insurance ID cards.

-2) Medication – Be sure to carry any necessary meds with you (for example inhalers, & epipens).
+2) Medication – Be sure to carry any necessary meds with you (for example inhalers, & EpiPens).
 Remember if you are in a tour with a support van, then you will always have it close by.
-Don’t forget to let the guides know if you have allergies, or possible physical impediments.
+Don’t forget to let the guides know if you have allergies or possible physical impediments.

 Bike Safety Means A Happy Trip

-Biking while in vacation gives you both a new perspective of the landscape and a unique way to interact with the locals.
+Biking while on vacation gives you both a new perspective of the landscape and a unique way to interact with the locals.
 Once you have established an itinerary or an area you want to explore, you can decide to do it yourself or rely on a bike tour agency.
 In either case, biking safety should be a priority to ensure an adventure that you will remember with a smile!
 Ask for references when selecting a bike guide, and compare their services to the suggestions outlined.
 Remember when packing your bags, to control checklist above of items that you will need to have with you.

 Keeping it safe, with a few easy steps, can transform your biking experience into lasting & happy memories!